Year 2025 Nepal

 Magar village, in the Rajpur Rural Municipality which is situated at the foothills of the Churia range in Nepal’s Kamdi Corridor, faces significant water scarcity due to the low water retention capacity of the area's soil.
 This challenge is further aggravated by rising temperatures, prolonged dry spells, and intense, erratic rainfall occurring over short periods.
 The local community, which depends heavily on monsoon rains for agriculture (like paddy, maize, wheat, and mustard), has been experiencing irregular rainfall patterns and intense heat, leading to declining agricultural productivity and reduced income.

 During a preliminary site visit, community members shared their plans to develop homestays in the village as an alternative income source to agriculture.
-The pond will provide multiple benefits, including water for crop production via an irrigation canal and opportunities for fish farming, which will serve as delicacies for tourists and enhance local livelihoods by diversifying income sources in a nature-friendly manner.
+The pond provides multiple benefits, including water for crop production and opportunities for fish farming, which serve as delicacies for tourists and enhance local livelihoods by diversifying income sources in a nature-friendly manner.
 Fish cultivation was selected as the desired alternative nature-friendly livelihood option based on community consultations, and the Agriculture Knowledge Centre helped inform the varieties of fish to provide to the beneficiary households (grass carp, silver carp, and common carp).
-To further support sustainable living, households interested in creating homestays were provided with solar panels to help them with cooking and plumbing during power outages.
-Resources for fish and snail cultivation were also provided, and community members were educated and trained in how to maintain the pond and its ecosystem.
+A total of 10,000 fish hatchlings were distributed to the interested households.

-Image credits: WWF-Nepal; Tilak Ram Chaudhary/WWF Nepal
+Image credits: Rubina Karki/WWF-Nepal; Tilak Ram Chaudhary/WWF Nepal